 Randy Stark returned for his third year in 1990.
 Now, he had a new coach to impress since Gary Moeller was the new Head Coach at Michigan.
 Stark played in 6 games in 1990 and he record 8 tackles (5 solo and 3 assists).
 He earned his first Michigan letter and played on Coach Moeller’s firs Big Ten Championship team.

-The 1991 season would be the last for Randy Stark.
+The 1991 season was the last for Randy Stark.
 He recorded tackles in four games during his senior year.
-He finished with 7 solo tackles and his second letter in 1991.
+Stark finished with 7 solo tackles and his second letter in 1991.
 He also recovered a fumble against Minnesota in a 52-6 win.